 I saw the Samsion DTG printer on YouTube and they have a very convincing and informative video.
 Has anybody heard of this printer.
-I'm in the process of responding to Samsion on a brochure and shipping costs from China.
+I'm in the process of responding to Samsion on a brochure and shipping costs from China.:confused:

 In very simplistic terms, a direct to garment printer is an inkjet printer, where the paper feed mechanism is replaced with a sliding table.
 Once you have that type of setup, you can squirt any kind of ink onto the garment, within the limitations of the printhead.